arnavdev04/cse15l-lab-reports/lab-report-1.md

        Hello.class  Hello.java  messages  README
        [user@sahara ~/lecture1]$
     ```
-     *  The working directory here is `~/lecture1`.
+     *  The working directory before the command is `~/lecture1`.
      *  When we used `ls` command with no arguments, it displayed the names of all the files and directories which were present in the `~/lecture1` directory.
      *  This output is consistent with our expectation as the `ls` command is used to list the contents of a directory.
      *  In this case, since we gave it no argument, it takes the current directory as the argument and displayed the names of the files and folders present in it.
-     *  This output is not an error but an expected behaviour.
+     *  This output is not an error, it successfully lists the contents of the current directory.

 2. **Using the command with a path to a directory as an argument**